 A router bit, used on a router, is used for cutting through wood sideways to create an effect or design.
 When I started my wood sign business I didn’t really know a lot about router bits.
-I didn’t know the shape, type, depth or capability of what router bits can perform.
+I didn’t know the shape, type, depth, or capability of what router bits can perform.
 Being a novice I decided to research the many options router bits offer.

-I was amazed at the number of router bits and different options that router bits offer.
+I was amazed at the number of router bits and the different options that router bits offer.
 They came in different sizes and shapes.
 I wondered, which one do I choose?
 How expensive are they?
 I have a router, but what bits work with the router that I have?

 Let’s start with a good description of router bits.
 According to the United States Patent US5323823A – “A router bit for laterally cutting through sheets of wood product, such as plywood and the like”.

 - 1 Types Of Woodworking Router Bits

 - 2 Recommended Router Bits For Wood Sign Making